 Sometimes you will have an outlier – a user whose behavior does not match the others.
 Try to understand from the qualitative interviews why that could be, and either incorporate the feedback to improve everyone’s experience or use your judgment if the feedback is less applicable for other reasons.

-Now that you know how simple user testing can be, it’s time to get out into the field, whether that is a rural area, a hospital, agricultural co-op or supply chain warehouse and test with the people who will use the app on a daily basis.
+Now that you know how simple user testing can be, it’s time to get out into the field, whether that is a rural area, a hospital, agricultural co-op, or supply chain warehouse, and test with the people who will use your mobile data collection app on a daily basis.
 With careful listening and observation, you will find many clues to areas that need improvement in your app – from the icons, the written wording, and most importantly, the workflow.

 Read up on more ideas of how to improve your app here, and if you want to consider a pilot as part of your testing process, read up on why piloting is still important.